abeldesta/Image-Classifier/README.md

 # Transfer Learning

-After learning about Transfer Learning which leverages knowledge from a model, used to solve a problem unrelated or related to another, to solve a different problem.
-I wanted to determine if a transfer learning model could outperform by my CNN built from stratch.
-I decided to go with a feature extraction approach using Keras' Xception model.

-So, I removed the head of the model and used Xception's pretrained weight to featurize my images into a array.
-Then, I would be able to take those featurized 1D arrays and train a Random Forest and Gradient Boosted model to determine which model is better.
+After learning about transfer learning—which repurposes knowledge from a model trained on one task to boost performance on another—I decided to test whether a pre‑trained architecture could outperform my CNN built from scratch.
+I chose Keras’s Xception network and adopted a feature‑extraction strategy: I removed the classification head, passed each painting through the frozen convolutional base, and captured the resulting feature vectors.
+These one‑dimensional embeddings then served as inputs to two classical classifiers—a Random Forest and a Gradient Boosting model—allowing me to compare their performance against the baseline CNN.

 # Results
 ### Initial CNN Results